 The World Print Congress, also known as the World Print & Communications Forum, is an international organisation consisting of print associations across the globe.
-It has convened every four years since 1978 in locations including Singapore, Beijing, San Francisco, New Delhi and Rio de Janeiro.
+It has convened at least every four years since 1978 in locations including Singapore, Beijing, San Francisco, New Delhi and Rio de Janeiro.

 Following the initiative by the Australian Federation to unite the printers worldwide, Singapore was chosen to host the first World Print Congress under the theme “New horizons: Printing for tomorrow’s market”.
 Attracting over 400 delegates from 30 countries the congress was generally acclaimed as a great success after a week of talks with more than 20 speakers and lively discussions

 Crossing the Pacific, the second edition of the World Print Congress was convened in San Francisco hosted by the Printing Industries of America under the theme “Challenges and Opportunities for Solutions”.
 Nearly 400 print organisations from 22 countries were represented in the discussions addressing the future challenges of printing companies and industry.